GSA/sinwebapp/README.md

 Again, this command uses the form <i>'cf create-service <b>SERVICE_PLAN</b> <b>SERVICE_INSTANCE</b> <b>APP_INSTANCE</b>'</i> just like in step 2, since we are creating a service in an application space.
 No need to bind the <i>sin-sql</i> service to app, since it is included in the manifest.
 Note: the cloud-gov-identity-provider cannot be specified in the manifest since the application must first be configured with the client ID and client secret that is provided in the service key.

+6. You will need to set up environment variables for the superuser of the Django database service.
+This will be the user in charge of adding users and managing permissions.
+Use the commands

+>cf set-env sinwebapp DJANGO_SUPERUSER_NAME /put/name/here
+>cf set-env sinwebapp DJANGO_SUPERUSER_PASSWORD /put/password/here

+Keep these secret and safe!

-6. Restage and start the app
+7. Restage and start the app

 > cf restage
 > cf start